Guide to Setting Up a Juice Bar in South Africa

 There are many opportunities for businesses that provide healthier alternatives, particularly those that appeal to Millennials and Gen Zs.
 Cold-pressed juices and smoothies are rising in popularity to supplement healthier lifestyle choices such as adopting vegan or vegetarian diets.

-When considering the establishment of a juice bar shop, it’s important to secure a prime location with substantial foot traffic and one your target market of health conscious consumers frequent.
+When considering the establishment of a juice bar shop, it’s important to secure a prime location with substantial foot traffic and one that your target markets of health-conscious consumers frequent.
 Some ideas for locations are near a supermarket or a gym.

-In terms of setup, a juice bar requires a few high-tech pieces of equipment and a refrigeration unit that meets food service standards.
+In terms of setup, this type of business requires a few high-tech pieces of equipment and a refrigeration unit that meets food service standards.

-LightspeedHQ provides a list of some of initial costs which include:
+LightspeedHQ provides a list of some of the initial costs which include:

 • Juicers to extract juice from your fruits and veggies